mndillon/toki-pona-nanpa-linja-n/README.md

 - Contains **m**, which no digit word has
 - Meaning inspired by **en** but ending in **-me**
 - Good candidate
-- ton eme tun li sama lun
+- ton eme tun eme wan li sama jun

 ### Subtract: weka
 - Contains **k**, which no digit word has